ProvenancePearl VirtuesTracking & Tracing

 SustainabilityResearch & DevelopmentHistory & CulturePhilanthropy

 Farmer of the yearPearling TimelineNews/Media

-Join in a hands-on experience with one of our guided tours and taste fresh local oysters while taking in the breathtaking views of the stunning Lower Hawkesbury Waterways.
+Join in on one of our many guided experiences and taste fresh local oysters while taking in the breathtaking views of the stunning Lower Hawkesbury waterways.

 Pearls are the only gems born of a living organism.

 Any mechanical or chemical treatment or enhancement applied to a pearl may dramatically affect its structure, aspect and durability and must be disclosed.